Small Group Travel

 + Travel insurance

-We have excellent relationships with a handful of insurance companies who provide various forms of COVID-19 cover in the event that you, or a member of your party, contract the virus either before or during your trip.
+We have excellent relationships with a handful of insurance companies who provide various forms of cover.
 Each one offers a different policy with varying terms and conditions, so we strongly recommend getting a series of quotes and discussing your personal requirements in detail with them in order to find the best one for you.
-Get in touch with us to find out more.

-Booking and travelling with an accredited tour operator is more important than ever. cazenove+loyd is ATOL protected by the Civil Aviation Authority (CAA).
+Booking and travelling with an accredited tour operator is more important than ever. cazenove+loyd is a bonded tour operator and is ATOL protected by the Civil Aviation Authority (CAA).
 Our ATOL number is 3208.
 This means that the UK government guarantees all funds paid out to a bonded operator and is bound to pay in full if the bond holder is unable to deliver as contracted.
 This gives our clients peace of mind and full financial protection.
 Please see our booking conditions for further information.

 "I have been meaning to write to you to say how much I enjoyed the Vietnam / Cambodia trip.
 I can’t fault the smooth organisation.
 Whilst it was odd for many to take a shared tour, it was, I believe, a good way to enjoy the Mekong and I found it fascinating to observe the group; I was thoroughly entertained by some lovely people.
 My only regret is that I came on the trip on my own and couldn’t go back to my cabin to discuss further."